 History of Giving

-Compassionate acts have been part of the fabric of LAS since its founding.
+Compassionate acts have been part of the fabric of LAS since its founding and have played a considerable role in the continued expansion and enhancement of our school.
 In 2001, LAS took the first step toward formalizing its culture of philanthropy by establishing the LAS Educational Fund for the Future, Inc., a US 501(c)(3) non-profit foundation.
 Four years later, the Ott Family took the next step and established the Foundation for the Advancement of International Education with the most generous donation in the schools history.

 The Foundation, an independent Swiss charity, was established to provide grants, scholarships, and financial assistance to deserving students, and to help fund other projects beneficial to LAS.
 Thanks to the generosity of our founding family, each year the Foundation and LAS provide over 3 million CHF in scholarship support and grants to around 40 students, including 9 of our last 10 valedictorians, while also continuing to transform our physical spaces into world-class facilities.
 The Ott family’s generosity was the groundwork for the building of a culture of philanthropy at LAS.
 The following are several of our most transformational acts of generosity.

 A multi-level state of the art athletic facility and the darling of our Savoy campus.
 It houses a multi-purpose gymnasium, Walltopia climbing and bouldering wall, free weights, nautilus equipment, rowing machines, indoor running track, CrossFit section, changing rooms, a yoga studio, and Cafe 7.
 Funded through the Excellence through Action campaign, the 6 million + CHF facility was supported by donors from 24 different countries that included alumni, current & past parents, students, and faculty & staff.